-This page outlines the application criteria and process for RCOG recognition of subspecialist training centres.
+Application criteria and process for RCOG recognition of subspecialist training centres

 Approval criteria for subspecialty training centres

-There are generic criteria for subspecialty training centres as well as specific criteria for each subspecialty.
-See all of the approval criteria.
+There are generic criteria for subspecialty training centres, as well as specific criteria for each subspecialty.
+See all the approval criteria.

 Applying the approval criteria to the RCOG recognition process